monikase/AI_Ethics/Fairness_Intervention_Playbook/3_INPR.md

 For each model type, document:

-- implementation complexity
+- Implementation complexity
-- expected performance impact
+- Expected performance impact
-- explainability implications
+- Explainability implications
-- compatibility with existing training pipelines
+- Compatibility with existing training pipelines

 This analysis ensures that fairness interventions **fit within the existing technical ecosystem**.